|

 on or off depending upon your desired temperature selection.
 In the Rialta, it

 operates only on 12V DC and there are no 120V AC wires involved in its operation.
+There are two minor problems with the Robertshaw thermostat.

 First, the thermometer is not only very difficult to read but is known to be somewhat